kcartlidge/ArgsParser/README.md

 Errors come in two collections (the property `Parser.HasErrors` will be `true` if either has entries):

 - `ExpectationErrors` are where specific expectations are not met (eg a missing required option) so the relevant option/flag whose expectations are not being met is known
+  - Custom option validator errors will also be in here
 - `ArgumentErrors` are where something was provided but there were general issues with it (eg a value provided without an option name preceeding it) so there is no certainty as to what was intended by the input given and we cannot definitively tie it to a specific option/flag

 Based on the example above the errors (as key/value pairs) will be as follows: